 The following Ace Case outlines how you can gain insights into roommate conflicts through the design of a Form and a complementary process for your staff.
 This case works alongside other Roompact software features like Agreements and Room Statuses to better track and manage roommate conflict and provide you with further insights.

-Strategies You Can Use To Increase Roommate Agreement Completion
+Strategies You Can Use To Increase Suitemate and Roommate Agreement Completion

 - Have a staff member facilitate the agreement.
 Many schools find it most effective to have a student staff member, such as an RA, set up meetings with roommate pairs to complete the agreement.
 The RA can ask questions, facilitate conversation, and then record the notes in the agreement document.
 Residents can then review this, make any necessary changes, and sign.